-There were no significant transfers between Level 1 and Level 2 of the fair value hierarchy during the period ended December 31, 2010.
+There were no significant transfers between Level 1 and Level 2 of the fair value hierarchy during the year ended December 31, 2011.

-(d) Financial Instruments not Measured at Fair Value
+(d) Financial Instruments Not Measured at Fair Value

-Certain of the Company's financial assets and liabilities are not measured at fair value on a recurring basis but nevertheless are recorded at amounts that approximate fair value due to their liquid or short-term nature.
+Certain of the Company's financial assets and liabilities, such as various securities financing transactions, are not measured at fair value on a recurring basis but nevertheless are recorded at amounts that approximate fair value due to their liquid or short-term nature.